Why hiring a “Media” company

 - Engaged.
 This marketing idea asked for money or a response.
 Using viral marketing strategies, this challenge worked in the same way that chain letters do, by asking participants to spread the message.

 - Closed.
 By using peer pressure in a positive way, this challenge brought in more than $100 million.

 Media Planning Strategies

-Noble Digital is a Content-Agency that produces high-end strategic messaging, videos and websites for brands and startups across all verticals.
+Noble Digital is a Content-Agency that produces high-end strategic messaging, videos and websites for brands across all verticals.